Divorce and the Texas Morality Clause

 It is only effective if the parents do not violate the clause.

-Another way it is effective is that it prevents the children having to deal with the creation of a new family when the divorce process is still going.
+Another way it is effective is that it prevents the children from having to deal with the creation of a new family when the divorce process is still going.
 Some may even argue that the morality clause forces the divorcing parents to think more about their children while going through the divorce process.

 However, if the parents view morality clause as an intrusion into their lives, they may find creative ways to get around the clause.